Plandroid Help Documentation

 Editing a user-drawn part

-User-drawn parts have handles defining their shape which are visible when the part is selected.
+User-drawn parts have handle points defining their shape which are visible when the part is selected.
 You can drag a handle to adjust the shape or length of the user-drawn part, as shown.
 Double left-clicking on a handle will delete it, as will hitting the Delete key while the handle is active.
 Double clicking on a selected user-drawn part where there is no handle will add a new handle at that point.
 Handle points can also be added and deleted using context menu items, available by right clicking on a drawn part.
 The context menu item Delete All Handles will remove all the extra handles in a drawn part, which is a quick and easy way to make all your ducting perfectly smooth.

 User-drawn parts can also be drawn in colour.
 The colours may be defined in the parts catalog, but you can also define your own colours by customising your catalog.
+User drawn parts in the canvas can also have their individual colour specified using the context menu item Set Colour, overriding the colour defined in the catalog.

 Some Parts are Not Printed

-Catalog parts with a not-drawn symbol
+Catalog parts with a not-printed symbol

-Catalog parts with a not-drawn symbol
+Catalog parts with a not-printed symbol

 Catalog parts with add parts symbol